-- 2) meet the overall purpose of the CARES Act, CRRSA Act, or ARP Act programs, which is "to prevent, prepare for, and respond to" COVID-19; and - 3) are consistent with the proper and efficient administration of those programs.
+- 1) Comply with the Cost Principles in subpart E (e.g., the cost must be "necessary and reasonable" (2 CFR §§ 200.403-200.404)); - 2) Meet the overall purpose of the CARES, CRRSA, or ARP Act programs, which is "to prevent, prepare for, and respond to" COVID-19; and - 3) Are consistent with the proper and efficient administration of those programs.

-Under these general principles, any construction activities, including renovations or remodeling, that are necessary for an LEA to prevent, prepare for, and respond to COVID-19 could be permissible, though the burden remains on grantees and subgrantees to maintain the appropriate documentation that supports the expenditure.
+Under these general principles, construction activities, including renovations or remodeling, that are necessary for an LEA to prevent, prepare for, and respond to COVID-19 could be permissible, though the burden remains on grantees and subgrantees to maintain the appropriate documentation that supports the expenditure.

-As noted above, an LEA using ESSER or GEER funds for remodeling, renovation, and new construction must comply with additional federal requirements.
-For example, these projects require prior written approval by an LEA's Governor or SEA (or the Department for State projects).
+As noted above, an LEA using ESSER or GEER funds for remodeling, renovation, and new construction must comply with additional Federal requirements.
+For example, these projects require prior written approval by an LEA's SEA or Governor (or the Department for State projects).
 (See Title VII of the ESEA and 2 CFR § 200.439(b).)
-Approved construction projects (i.e., remodeling, renovation, and new construction) also must comply with applicable Uniform Guidance requirements, Davis-Bacon prevailing wage requirements, and all of the Department's applicable regulations regarding construction at 34 CFR §§ 76.600 and 75.600-75.618.
-Some of the relevant part 75 requirements that must be considered before a new construction project is initiated include:
+Approved construction projects (i.e., remodeling, renovation, and new construction) also must comply with applicable Uniform Guidance requirements, Davis-Bacon prevailing wage requirements, 15 and all of the Department's applicable regulations regarding construction at 34 CFR § 76.600 and 75.600-75.618.
+Some of the relevant part 75 requirements that must be considered before a new construction project is initiated include 16: